Paul Goldschmidt Player Props: Cardinals vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 28th in MLB with a collective 6.8 strikeouts per nine innings.
+- The seven strikeouts per nine innings compiled by the Brewers pitching staff ranks 29th in the league.

-- The Brewers' 2.72 team ERA ranks fifth among all league pitching staffs.
+- The Brewers have the third-ranked team ERA among all league pitching staffs (2.32).

-- Brewers pitchers combine to give up the fifth-fewest home runs in baseball (five total, 0.8 per game).
+- The Brewers give up the fourth-fewest home runs in baseball (five total, 0.7 per game).

-- The Brewers will send Woodruff (0-0) out for his second start of the season.
+- Lauer (1-0) gets the start for the Brewers, his second of the season.

-- The righty last pitched on Saturday against the Chicago Cubs, when he threw six innings, allowing one earned run while giving up three hits.
+- His most recent appearance came on Sunday against the Chicago Cubs, when the lefty threw 5 1/3 innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.